Efficient state transition algorithm with guaranteed optimality: The Proposed efficient STA

 \subsubsection{An intuitive parameter adaptation strategy}

-Firstly, we focus on investigating two key state transformation factors: the rotation factor $\alpha$ and the expansion factor $\gamma$, which account for local search and global search, respectively.
-The central idea is to adjust these parameters according to changes in the incumbent solution.
-As is well known, larger parameter values facilitate global exploration, while smaller values benefit local exploitation.
-Moreover, it is widely accepted that global search should be emphasized in the early stages to explore unknown regions, while local search should be strengthened in the later stages to exploit discovered regions and refine the solution.
-Based on our previous research, we have found that setting the state transformation factors to 1 offers a balanced and moderate approach.
-If the value is set too high, it generates redundant and invalid candidate solutions, resulting in inefficiency.
-On the other hand, if the value is set too low during the early stages, progress in improving the solution slows down.
+First, we focus on two key state transformation factors: the rotation factor $\alpha$ and the expansion factor $\gamma$, which correspond to local search and global search, respectively.
+The central idea is to adapt these parameters according to changes in the incumbent solution.
+As is well known, larger parameter values promote global exploration, whereas smaller values favor local exploitation.
+Moreover, global exploration is typically emphasized in the early stages to explore unknown regions, while local exploitation is strengthened in the later stages to refine the solution.
+Based on our previous studies, setting the state transformation factors to 1 provides a balanced and moderate choice.
+If the values are too large, redundant and ineffective candidate solutions are generated, leading to inefficiency.
+Conversely, if the values are too small in the early stages, the improvement of the solution becomes slow.

-Based on the above analysis, an intuitive parameter adaptation strategy in proposed as shown in Fig. \ref{fig:param_adapt}, where the change in consecutive two incumbent solution is defined as follows:
+Based on the above analysis, an intuitive parameter adaptation strategy is proposed, as illustrated in Fig. \ref{fig:param_adapt}, where the change between two consecutive incumbent solutions is defined as follows:

 here, $\bm {Best}_{k}$ and $\bm {Best}_{k-1}$ are current best solution and previous best solution, respectively.
 It utilizes the maximum variation in two incumbent solutions as the indicator to adjust the state transformation factors $\alpha$ and $\gamma$.
+The $\varepsilon$ in Fig. \ref{fig:param_adapt} represents the precision level of the solution, which is specified by the user.